 Lang’s location in the heart of New York’s Greenwich Village presents unsurpassed opportunities for undergraduates studying dance, affording access to some of the nation’s most adventurous artists, scholars and institutions who are questioning what it means to put a dance on stage.
 Students attend a variety of theater events, dance performances, concerts, lectures, films, and museum exhibitions and enjoy access to the NYC performing arts libraries.
 Lang dance faculty and guest artists are active professionals in New York City and serve as a valuable resource for students in the transition into the professional world as performers, choreographers, company directors, teachers, dance historians, theorists and critics.

-The Dance concentration of the Lang Arts major is for students who wish to study dance in the context of a liberal arts education.
+The Dance major of the Lang Arts program is for students who wish to study dance in the context of a liberal arts education.
 Many courses in the Dance curriculum are suitable for students with any degree of previous experience, and the participation of nonmajors is encouraged.

 photo © Frank Mullaney